 If you are unable at any point to pay that loan, you could lose your home.
 Thus, make certain that you will have sufficient income in several years to continue to make those loan payments.

 HELOCs have a variable interest rate after the initial fixed period of a few months or years.
 They can and often do go up after that.
 The interest rate initially is lower than a home equity loan, and therefore most people choose the line of credit option over a home equity loan.

 #4 Look at Home Equity Loans

 A home equity loan is also based upon your home’s equity.
 But in this loan, you borrow your equity with a fixed payment schedule that does not change.
 It is common to have a 15-year loan, but a five or 30-year term is also possible.
 A home equity loan carries a higher rate than a HELOC, but you may prefer it if you feel nervous about an adjustable interest rate.
-You may see HELOCs in the range of 4.5% these days, and home equity loans about one point higher.
+You may see HELOCs in the range of 7 to 9% these days, and home equity loans about one point higher.
 If you have less than perfect credit, consider a home equity loan with fair credit.